matrix-org/matrix-spec-proposals/proposals/4073-shepherd-teams.md

 2. Develop and publish guidance for the SCT itself, on how to select a representative shepherd team for a given MSC, and which concerns (eg. organizational distribution, diverse viewpoints) to take into account in their selection.

+### Transitioning existing proposals

+There is currently a large set of existing MSCs that is in some kind of stalled state.
+These are currently under the responsibility of the SCT directly, as that has been the process thus far.
+To prevent organizational chaos and to account for the expected low initial availability of shepherds, it would be unwise to immediately transition all of these proposals to the shepherd team model.

+Instead, these proposals will be gradually transitioned; starting with languished proposals for which there is a known "support base" of proponents and, conversely, a known interest in critical review.
+These can serve as the initial testcases for this new policy, and it may even be worth starting this process experimentally before this MSC has been fully accepted.

+Drawing lessons from these initial experiences, the process can then be improved where necessary and, over time, be applied to the remainder of the pending MSCs that were started under the old policy.

 ## Anticipated outcomes

 Primarily, this should unblock the many MSCs that some community members feel strongly about, but that the SCT has